solid/authentication-panel/proposals/HttpSignature.md

 ### The `keyid` URL

 When used with `HttpSig` all  `keyid`  parameters are to be interpreted as URLs.
-To take an example from [§A.3.2.1](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-04#appendix-A.3.2) of the "Signing HTTP Messages" RFC, this would allow the following use of relative URLs referring to a resource on the requested server
+To take an example from [§A.3.2.1](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-04#appendix-A.3.2) of the *Message Signing* RFC, this would allow the following use of relative URLs referring to a resource on the requested server

 ```HTTP
 Authorization: HttpSig proof=sig2